Eating Disorders Service

-The service offers children and young people a full assessment and NICE (National Institute for Health and Care Excellence) approved care, advice and treatment.
-The service is being rolled out in a phased approach - and phase two is now live.
+The service offers children and young people a full assessment and NICE (National Institute for Health and Care Excellence) approved care, advice, and treatment.

 Where is the service based?

-• North Team: covering Heywood, Middleton and Rochdale, Bury and Oldham
+• North Team: Includes patients and families from; Heywood, Middleton and Rochdale, Bury and Oldham

-• South Team: covering Stockport, Tameside and Glossop and Trafford
+• South Team: Includes patients and families from; Stockport, Tameside and Glossop.

 Need urgent help or advice?

-If you need urgent or emergency help, you should go to your nearest accident and emergency department.
-Further sources of advice are provided by clicking on the red 'I need help now' button at the bottom of the page.
+If you need urgent or emergency help in either your physical and/or mental health, you should go to your nearest accident and emergency department.

 You can also follow us on social media: